 Scholarships & Assistantships

-Please note: all students who apply for the School of Music before the March 1st deadline are considered for music scholarships.
-All School of Music auditions need to be scheduled through the Program Coordinator (PC), Laura Clague.
+All students who apply to the School of Music before March 1st will automatically be considered for a School of Music Scholarship

 -